vitusventure/5thSRD/README.md

 # 5thSRD
-5th Edition SRD in the style of d20srd.org
+This is a markdown version of the 5th Edition System Reference Document.

+Documents are in the docs/ directory.

+Published as a website built via mkdocs on https://5thsrd.org

 # How to Build
 Various indexes are built using build_indexes.py.